alekkiq/python-crud-api/README.md

 ### Musts
 - Write ***tests*** 🙄
 - Write API documentation
+- Add a status code to all `jsonify` returns
+- Support for limiting api requests via .env variables "LIMITER_..."

 ### In case of borderline boredom
 - Add support for other data types than json